sottakuapp/sottaku-yomitan/PRIVACY-POLICY.md

-# Privacy Policy for Yomitan
+# Privacy Policy for Sottaku-Yomitan

-Yomitan data is stored locally on your device.
-Yomitan does not sell or externally collect any user data.
+Sottaku-Yomitan data is stored locally on your device.
+Sottaku-Yomitan does not sell or externally collect any user data.

 Some features require sending data to third party services.
 These features and what data is sent are detailed below.